Athletics: Semenya and Samba sparkle in Paris

 Only Czech world record holder Jarmila Kratochvilova (1:53.28), Ukrainian Nadezhda Olizarenko (1:53.43) and Kenyan Pamela Jelimo (1:54.01) have run faster than the South African.

-Samba became just the second runner to break 47 seconds in the 400m hurdles.
+Samba became just the second runner to break 47 seconds in the 400 meters hurdles.
 The other was American world record holder Kevin Young, whose 46.78 won the 1992 Olympics.

 “I made a small mistake at the start, lost my balance on the first hurdle so I did not expect to run so fast,” said the 22-year-old, whose previous best was 47.41.